8Ten10/HUANANZHI-X99-8M-F-Hackintosh/README.md

 ## CREDITS

-- All thanks to the [Dortania Team](https://dortania.github.io/OpenCore-Install-Guide/misc/credit.html) for their massive and incredible work.
+- All thanks to the [Dortania Team](https://dortania.github.io/OpenCore-Install-Guide/misc/credit.html) for their incredible work.

 - Thanks to the incredible community of [/r/hackintosh/](https://www.reddit.com/r/hackintosh/)